Ötschergräben Hike in Lower Austria

 Ötschergräben Trail Summary

-You can do a day-hike in Ötschergräben, or an overnight hike.
+You can do a day-hike in Ötschergräben, or a 2-day hike.
 The route detailed below is a 2-day thru-hike.

 - Type of Trail: Thru-hike.